Financial assistance is available in many forms, and most students are eligible for one or more of the following types of assistance.

 All students who are U.S. citizens or permanent residents and who wish to be considered for financial aid should file the Free Application for Federal Student Aid (FAFSA).
 The information provided in the application is used to calculate the applicant’s Expected Family Contribution (EFC), and accordingly, the student’s financial need.
 The student’s FAFSA information is used to determine eligibility for both government financial aid and institutional aid.

 Bryn Athyn College participates in Title IV federal financial aid programs.
 Federal financial aid is not available to students who are not U.S. citizens or permanent residents.

 - Federal Pell Grants

-Pell Grants provide need-based grant aid, and are generally available to students whose Expected Family Contribution (EFC) is $5,081 or less, although final eligibility depends on individual circumstances.
-Last year, grant amounts for full-time students ranged from $600 to $5,645.
+Pell Grants provide need-based grant aid, and are generally available to students whose Expected Family Contribution (EFC) is $5,157 or less, although final eligibility depends on individual circumstances.
+This year, grant amounts for full-time students range from $602 to $5,730.
 Pell Grants do not require repayment.

 - Federal Supplemental Educational Opportunity Grants (FSEOG)

 FSEOG funds are awarded to Bryn Athyn College annually based on availability of federal funds.
 The College, in turn, awards the FSEOG funds as supplemental need-based aid to students who are eligible for federal student aid.
 Priority is granted to Pell recipients with the most financial need.
 FSEOG awards do not require repayment.

 - Federal Work Study

 Federal Work Study funds are awarded to Bryn Athyn College annually based on availability of federal funds.
 Students with demonstrated financial need may apply for part-time work on campus to assist with their education costs.
 Students in the Federal Work Study program are paid directly every two weeks unless they arrange with the Bursar to apply their earnings to their student fee accounts.